Akatmks/vsquickview/README.md

 <h1 align="center">vsquickview</h1>

-vsquickview is a frame-by-frame VapourSynth preview script designed to be used together with Jupyter Notebook with these advantages:
+vsquickview is a VapourSynth preview script designed to be used together with Jupyter Notebook with these advantages:

 * Less waiting. vsquickview will run alongside Jupyter Notebook.
 Everytimes you make an adjustment, you can switch to the vsquickview window to view the result immediately.
 * Easier comparing between two clips with a right click, similar to that of [slow.pics](https://slow.pics/).
 Blind comparing is also possible.